Reconstructing Barrow Holographic Dark Energy in $f(Q,T)$ Gravity and Cosmic Constraint: gravity theory

 Assuming that the universe is described by an isotropic, homogeneous and spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime, with the line element expressed as:

-where $a(t)$ is the cosmic scale factor used to define the Hubble expansion rate $H=\dot{a}/a$ and the lapse function $N(t)$ used to define dilation rates $\tilde{T}=\dot{N}/N$ (typically set $N(t)=1$ in standard cosmology ).
+where $a(t)$ is the cosmic scale factor used to define the Hubble expansion rate $H=\dot{a}/a$ and the lapse function $N(t)$ used to define dilation rates $\tilde{T}=\dot{N}/N$ (we set $N(t)=1$ without loss of generality).
 To derive Friedmann equations describing the cosmological evolution, we assume that the matter content of the universe consists of a perfect fluid, whose energy-momentum tensor is given by $T^{\mu}_\nu=\text{diag}(-\rho,p,p,p)$ and tensor $\Theta^{\mu}_\nu$ is expressed as $\text{diag}(2\rho+p,-p,-p,-p)$.
 Using the line element \eqref{FLRW} and the field equation \eqref{FieldEq}, the modified Friedmann equations in $f(Q,T)$ gravity are: